Kudzu in the United States: Ecological relationships

 Kudzu is a very stress-tolerant plant.
 Kudzu is drought tolerant and only the above ground portions of the plant are damaged by frost.
 Kudzu also forms symbiotic relationships with nitrogen-fixing bacteria to convert atmospheric nitrogen (N2) into ammonium which can be used by surrounding plants.
 Now the dominant nitrogen-fixing plant in the eastern United States, kudzu fixes an estimated 235 kg/ha of nitrogen per year, which is an order of magnitude higher than the rates of native species.
 This ability allows it to flourish in nitrogen-poor sites where other plants are unable to grow.
 In the absence of other plants, nitrogen then builds up in the soil, allowing the maintenance of large leaf areas and high photosynthetic rates.

 While little research has been conducted on the impacts of plant invasion on atmospheric conditions, a study conducted at Stony Brook University in New York shows that kudzu has increased the concentration of atmospheric NOx in the eastern United States, which causes a 2 ppb increase in ground level ozone during high temperature events in addition to soil acidification, aluminum mobilization, and leaching of nitrate (NO3−) into aquatic ecosystems.

 Once established in a habitat, kudzu is able to grow very quickly.
 The vine has a growth rate of 0.3 m (1 foot) every day.
 The maximum length the vine can reach is 30 m (98 feet).
 Kudzu is also able to allocate large portions of carbon to root growth, allowing it to acquire sufficient nutrients for rapid growth and to spread clonally.
 Primary kudzu roots can weigh over 180 kg, grow to 18 cm in diameter, and penetrate soil at a rate of 3 cm in depth per day.
 Kudzu can also root wherever stems make contact with soil, allowing vines to grow in all directions.
 Once rooted, most stems lose connection with each other within one year, allowing each stem to become a physiologically independent individual, and requiring that all stems be treated or removed in order to eliminate a population.

-In addition to its abilities to obtain nutrients and spread quickly, kudzu leaves have paraheliotropic movements, meaning that they move in response to the movement of the sun in order to maximize photosynthetic productivity.
-Kudzu is also a "structural parasite", meaning that, rather than supporting itself, it grows on top of other plants and buildings to reach light.
-Its ability to reproduce and spread quickly allows it to quickly cover shrubs, trees, and forests, where it blocks the sun's rays from the plants below it, decreasing or completely eliminating their photosynthetic productivity.
+In addition to its abilities to obtain nutrients and spread quickly, kudzu leaves have paraheliotropic movements, meaning that they move in response to the movement of the sun to maximize photosynthetic productivity.
+Kudzu is also a "structural parasite," meaning that, rather than supporting itself, it grows on top of other plants and buildings to reach light.
+Its ability to reproduce and spread quickly allows it to quickly cover shrubs, trees, and forests, where it blocks the sun's rays from the plants below it, decreasing or eliminating their photosynthetic productivity.